What is the status of the Duke of Sussex’s five High Court claims?

 – Allegations of unlawful information-gathering at NGN

-Harry and actor High Grant are suing NGN, publisher of The Sun and the now-defunct News Of The World, over alleged unlawful information-gathering.
+Harry and actor Hugh Grant are suing NGN, publisher of The Sun and the now-defunct News Of The World, over alleged unlawful information-gathering.

 The duke alleges he was targeted by journalists and private investigators working for the papers.